Steven Kwan Preview, Player Props: Guardians vs. Angels

 Angels Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Angels pitching staff ranks seventh in the league.

-- The Angels have a 4.80 team ERA that ranks 25th across all MLB pitching staffs.
+- The Angels have the 25th-ranked team ERA across all MLB pitching staffs (4.78).

-- Angels pitchers combine to give up 182 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).
+- Angels pitchers combine to rank 23rd in baseball in home runs allowed (184 total, 1.3 per game).

-- The left-hander last appeared on Sunday against the Oakland Athletics, when he threw 5 1/3 innings, allowing three earned runs while giving up three hits.
+- The left-hander last pitched on Tuesday against the Baltimore Orioles, when he threw six innings, allowing three earned runs while giving up seven hits.

-- The 33-year-old has amassed an ERA of 5.55, with 7.6 strikeouts per nine innings, in 25 games this season.
-Opponents are batting .275 against him.

 © 2023 Data Skrive.
 All rights reserved.